 Very effective in gaining liberation from strongholds and oppression due to involvement in any harmful, abusive group or occult practices.

 Dialectical Behavior Therapy: If you are struggling with any kind of destructive behavior; i. e., suicidal behavior, or self-injury, Dialectical Behavior Therapy (DBT) has been found to be helpful.
 This kind of therapy helps survivors to use tools to control moods that can go out of control very rapidly.
-As one child survivor (who underwent DBT) told us: “When you feel powerless, you feel hopeless.
-Once you realize that you have the power to change things in your life, you will not feel you have to wait for people to be good to you.
-You have the power to choose a better option.”
+Ask your therapist about this.

-These dogs are specifically trained to assist people with PTSD. [offsite link]
+Psychiatric Service Dogs (These dogs are specifically trained to assist people with PTSD